VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 Your maximum number of known Techniques increases by 1, and whenever you hit a creature with one of the attacks granted by your Flurry of Blows and apply a Technique to it, the Technique costs 1 less.

+Additionally, the die size of your Unarmed Strikes increases to a d6.

 #### Wholeness of Body [Updated]

 At 6th level, you gain the ability to heal yourself.
 As an action, you can regain hit points equal to three times your monk level.
 You must finish a long rest before you can use this feature again.